 Getting Started

-Pick your setup: Core for a headless editor you style yourself, Core + UI for a themed editor with toolbar and bubble menu out of the box, or Angular for ready-made components with auto-rendered toolbar and menus.
+Pick your framework: Vanilla for a themed editor with toolbar and bubble menu out of the box, or Angular, React, or Vue for ready-made components with auto-rendered toolbar and menus.

 Installation